MPMA: Preference Manipulation Attack Against Model Context Protocol: Methodology of MPMA

 \ding{183} \NameD.
 We present the Best Description strategy from \NameD as a representative example.
 When one of the available MCP servers is constructed using the Best Description strategy, the model selects this malicious server, providing the justification that it is the best tool in the world.

 \ding{184} \NameG.
-We present the Exaggerate advertising strategy from \NameG as a representative example.
+We present the Exaggerated advertising strategy from \NameG as a representative example.
 When one of the available MCP servers is a malicious server constructed using the Exaggerate strategy, the model selects the malicious server, reasoning that it is described as reliable and precise.
 Compared to \NameD, \NameG exhibits higher stealthiness, as its descriptions avoid the use of conspicuously manipulative terms.
-The experiment results in \autoref{fig:stealthiness} corroborate the improved stealthiness of \NameG. \looseness = -1
+The experimental results in~\cref{fig:stealthiness} corroborate the improved stealthiness of \NameG. \looseness = -1